 If you are not totally worn out and still have time left, there are still sites to see.
 The Kennedy Art Center is beautiful and Ford’s Theater, where Lincoln was shot has recently been renovated.
 A drive through Embassy Row over to Georgetown is also nice.
 Close to Embassy Row is the National Cathedral (which also was recently renovated) and the Catholic Basilica dedicated to the Blessed Virgin is excellent, no matter what your religion.
 The Basilica is a work of art with separate chapels dedicated to the Blessed Virgin in many different forms from around the world and each one is done in a mosaic tile that is incredible.
 There is an upper and lower church and Bob Hope sponsored one of the chapels in the lower part of the church.

 Whew… did you get all that?
-After your trip to DC, you will need a vacation from your vacation!
+After your trip to Washington, DC, you will need a vacation from your vacation!

 For the next few weeks, I will be discussing some top vacation spots for you to consider.